kunal3856/Guided_Project-Adventure_works/README.md

 - Customers : This dataset contains all the information about customers who ever made a purchase at any of our stores including the information about the membership cards.

-- Products: Contains information about the different product brands that tied up with the stores, having information of product_price vs product_cost
+- Products: Contains information about the different product brands that tied up with the stores.

-- Regions: This dataset contains all the information about all the respective disticts and regions where the stores are located
+- Regions: This dataset contains all the information about all the respective districts and regions where the stores are located.

-- Returns Data: Gives information about the returns data of different products made by customers with reference to the stores.
+- Returns Data: Returns data of different products made by customers with reference to the stores.

-- Stores: All the information about the stores that are operated by Maven's Market is stored in this dataset.
+- Stores: Contains all information about the stores that are operated by Maven's Market is stored in this dataset.

 - Calender: Dataset contains all the dates information for which we are performing the analysis.